Summary

 Black-tailed Prairie Dog | Cynomys ludovicianus (with video)

-- This animal is very social, living in an underground burrow called a prairie dog town.
+• This animal is very social, living in underground burrows called prairie dog towns.

 Striped Skunk | Mephitis mephitis